Portugal Golden Visa

 What’s the best way to get a Golden Visa in Portugal?

 The best way is the way that fits your specific criteria.
 In other words, it completely depends on the investor and the investor’s needs.
-So far, the overwhelming majority of Portugal Golden Visa investors have opted to move ahead with a real estate acquisition.
+Historically, real estate was the dominant route under the Portugal Golden Visa program.
+Since the removal of the real estate option in 2023, qualifying investment funds have become one of the most widely used routes.

 Which investment funds are available for a Golden Visa?

-There are a number of different venture capital funds with different investment strategies and features available in the market, which qualify their subscribers to apply for the Golden Visa in Portugal.
-For a comprehensive list of funds and their details, feel free to get in touch with us.
+There are a number of different venture capital funds and private equity funds with different investment strategies and features available in the market, which qualify their subscribers to apply for the Golden Visa in Portugal.
+For a comprehensive list of funds, feel free to get in touch with our team.

 Does the Golden Visa in Portugal lead to citizenship?